 A dog is the only thing on earth that loves you more than you love yourself.
 Dogs are the most lovable and loyal creatures.
 Due to their extraordinary inclination towards humans, they are most commonly kept as pet animals.

-There are a number of medical conditions that influence the overall well being of dogs.
-Subsequently, any disturbance in the normal behavior of a dog is quite undesirable for his owner.
+There are a number of medical conditions that influence the overall well-being of dogs.
+Subsequently, any disturbance in the normal behavior of a dog is quite undesirable for its owner.

 Owners start feeling concerned if they observe any unusual thing in their beloved dogs.

 Here, we will throw light on some medical conditions related to the dog’s tails and figure out the best possible ways to deal with such situations with some logic and reasons.

 What Are Important Functions of Tail in Dogs?